 Furthermore, mold growth can damage HVAC components, including coils, drain pans, and filters.
 This damage can lead to system malfunctions and costly repairs.
 In severe cases, extensive mold contamination may necessitate the replacement of the entire HVAC system.

-Cost implications of delaying removal
+Cost implications of delaying remediation

 Increased repair costs